 Why Should You Choose Gravity Forms?

-Apparently, WordPress users are too familiar with Contact Form 7, a well-known open-source plugin receiving more than 5 million active installations.
+WordPress users are too familiar with Contact Form 7, a well-known open-source plugin receiving over 5 million active installations.
 The only limitation of Contact Form 7 lies in its function.
 Since this plugin only meets the basic demands, you must look for an alternative solution to perform a more complex and advanced form.

 Gravity Form should be included in your list.
-It helps style up your form as your desire.
-On top of that, adding conditional logic such as hiding or showing fields, and configuring the submit button based on users’ choices can be done easily without any code confusion thanks to its intuitive user interface.
+It helps you style your form as you desire.
+Thanks to its intuitive user interface, adding conditional logic, such as hiding or showing fields, and configuring the submit button based on user’s choices can be done quickly without any code confusion.

-The trump card of this plugin must be its ability to accept payments.
-Gravity Form comes with a thorough set of Pricing Field, especially the excellent integration with several reliable online credit card processors such as PayPal, Stripe, or Authorized.Net.
+The plugin’s trump card must be its ability to accept payments.
+Gravity Form comes with a thorough set of Pricing Fields, especially the excellent integration with reliable online credit card processors such as PayPal, Stripe, or Authorized.Net.

 How to Sell Premium WordPress Content with Gravity Forms

-In order to sell the content on your website, you need to turn them into private pages or posts and let customers or paid subscribers get the access link only.
-Then, create a form to promote them to users and customize that form to make it a salable tool.
+To sell the content on your website, you need to turn it into private pages or posts and let customers or paid subscribers get the access link only.
+Then, please create a form to promote them to users and customize it to make it a salable tool.

 First things first, stop the general public from approaching the valuable content that you tend to put on sale.
 To do so, you need support from other plugins to support Gravity Forms.
 Among several options in the WordPress ecosystem, Password Protect WordPress (PPWP) Pro works best for this case.

-Follow these 5 steps to start selling your premium WordPress content
+Follow these five steps to start selling your premium WordPress content

 - Step 1: Password protect premium content